jaspector

 A separate building permit is required before any person erects, constructs, enlarges, alters, repairs, moves, improves, removes, converts, or demolishes any building or structure within the city.
 Separate permits are required for electrical, plumbing, and mechanical work.

-Typical processing time is Counter same-day (siding/roofing); 10-15 working days (simple residential); up to 15 working days (new residential); up to 20 working days (commercial, varies by complexity).
+Building permit processing times in Grand Island, NE typically run Counter same-day (siding/roofing); 10-15 working days (simple residential); up to 15 working days (new residential); up to 20 working days (commercial, varies by complexity).
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in Grand Island, NE.
 The following work is generally exempt: Accessory buildings not exceeding 120 square feet in area; Fences not more than 7 feet in height; Decks not more than 30 inches above grade and not over any basement or story below; Painting, papering, tiling, carpeting, cabinets, counter tops, and similar finish work; Window awnings supported by an exterior wall of Group R, Division 3 or Group M occupancy when projecting not more than 54 inches; Replacement of uncovered porches under 60 square feet; Installation of storm windows or roof gutters; Repairs not exceeding a valuation of $500.
+When in doubt, confirm with the local building department before starting work.